HOW WE GOT HERE

 The Pathways pilot program will launch in September 2023.
 Participants will be supported with individualized learning pathways, peer networks and one-on-one guidance.
 The pilot phase will allow us to deepen our understanding of what individuals and organizations need to move forward, in order to evolve and grow the program.

-Our hope is that supporting individuals within organizations as they engage in this work, providing time for reflection and support for implementation of new learning will lead to a real change in the arts/culture/heritage sector in BC.
+Our hope is that supporting individuals within organizations as they engage in this work, providing time for reflection and support for implementation of new learning, will lead to a real change in the arts/culture/heritage sector in BC.

 Pathways is developed by a collaborative community of organizations and our networks that include BCMA, Arts BC, GVPTA and RAIL.
 The Pathways project is a partnership between this community and the BC Arts Council.

-Message from Sae-Hoon Stan Chung, Chair, BC Arts Council
+Message from Sae-Hoon Stan Chung, Chair, BC Arts Council (2023)

-BC Arts Council is grateful to be partnering with Arts BC, BC Museums Association, the Greater Vancouver Professional Theatre Alliance and Rural Arts Inclusion Lab on the Pathways program.
+BC Arts Council is grateful to be partnering with Arts BC, BC Museums Association, the Greater Vancouver Professional Theatre Alliance, and Rural Arts Inclusion Lab on the Pathways program.

 This partnership developed out of a shared vision and commitment to creating a more equitable and inclusive sector.